tristanhightower/tristanhightower.github.io/_pages/about.md

   - /about.html
 ---

 I am Assistant Professor of Political Science at Bryant University in Smithfield, RI.
 I earned my Ph.D.
 (2024) and M.A.
-(2020) in political science from the University of Maryland and my B.A. <i>summa cum laude</i> and Phi Beta Kappa in political science from the University of Tennessee in 2017, where I also completed the Chancellor’s Honors Program and the departmental honors program.
+(2020) in political science from the University of Maryland and my B.A.
+(2017) <i>summa cum laude</i> and Phi Beta Kappa in political science from the University of Tennessee, where I also completed the Chancellor’s Honors Program and the departmental honors program.

 My research centers on American politics, with particular focus on political representation, interest groups, legislative studies, and polarization.
 I am especially interested in how the structure and composition of issue spaces shape group formation, strategy, and advocacy.
 My dissertation developed a theoretical framework showing that interest groups do not operate in isolation, but rather interact - formally and informally - within a broader policy ecosystem.
 Some of this work, along with related projects, has been published or is forthcoming in <i>Political Science Research and Methods</i>, <i>Political Research Quarterly</i>, <i>Interest Groups & Advocacy</i>, and <i>Pursuit</i>.